Makr91/zoneweaver-api/SECURITY.md

 - **Affected versions** (if known)
 - **Suggested fix** (if you have one)
 - **Your contact information** for follow-up questions

+## Response Process

+Due to limited development resources, please understand that:

+- **Initial Response**: We aim to acknowledge receipt within 48-72 hours
+- **Assessment**: Initial assessment will be completed within 1 week
+- **Resolution**: Timeline depends on severity and complexity, typically 1-4 weeks
+- **Disclosure**: Coordinated disclosure after fix is available

 ### Severity Levels